Leah Patterson-Baker: Storylines

 Leah starts to act strangely and confides in Nate about her experience in hospital.
 She is then diagnosed with an aneurysm and needs surgery to fix it, but she refuses to as she doesn't want to put her family in anymore turmoil.
 She then runs away into the bush and falls.
 The bay residents search for her and find her unconscious.
 She then decides to have the surgery.
 During surgery, some complications occur and she goes into cardiac arrest.
 The brain surgeon, Sean Gleeson feels bad and beats himself up for it, but Hannah Wilson reassures him that it wasn't his fault.
 Leah manages to survive the surgery.
 Zac then proposes to Leah with a romantic gesture on the beach in front of everyone.
 She says no, but VJ convinces her to marry him and she then proposes to him at home and they become engaged.

 During the wedding ceremony, Zac's ex-girlfriend Charlotte King (Erika Heynatz) threatens to reveal everyone's secrets.
 Leah supports Zac when he becomes prime suspect in Charlotte's murder, and feuds with Senior Constable Kat Chapman (Pia Miller), who sides with Detective Dylan Carter (Jeremy Lindsay Taylor).
 Leah and Zac's marriage ends after he has an affair with his publisher Samantha Webster (Cheree Cassidy).
 Zac and Leah divorce and Zac moves to Vietnam, with his niece Evelyn MacGuire (Philippa Northeast).

+After Leah and Justin win a trip away they are kidnapped by Vita Nova and are dumped in an abandoned factory used by the cult and they are later rescued from a Vita Nova stronghold in the middle of nowhere, Justin fights for his life as Leah stays by his side.
+When Justin almost dies he sees Leah at his funeral and it scares him.
+Leah returns to the hospital where she learns that a member of Vita Nova named Jordan disguised himself as a nurse and almost smothers him but is stopped by Rose and the hospital security, Leah asks if that is the last of Vita Nova and Rose says that the last members of Vita Nova have been arrested as Jordan didn't cover his tracks properly.
+Leah begins suffering from nightmares and even has a panic attack.
+Leah knows something is wrong and wants the help of Bree, Leah asks Bree if she can give her sleeping tablets and when Bree tells that it will only mask the issue, Leah tells her to forget it.
+Things come to a head when Leah suffers a psychotic episode and threatens Justin with a knife in the diner.
+Leah is taken to hospital where she goes into treatment at a mental health facility.